Libardo José Ariza

 Alba Llop-Gironés is a nurse and Ph.D. in Public health.
 She worked as a clinical nurse specialized in maternal and child health and, for a decade, as a researcher in the interface of policy and health system research.
 Alba also served as a consultant for governments and World Health Organization.

 Alice Miller is an Associate Professor (Adjunct) of Law at Yale Law School and the Co-Director of the Global Health Justice Partnership.
-She is also an Assistant Clinical Professor in the Yale School of Public Health and a Lecturer in Global Affairs at the Jackson Institute for Global Affairs at the Whitney and Betty MacMillan Center for International and Area Studies.
+She is also an Assistant Clinical Professor in the Yale School of Public Health and a Lecturer in Global Affairs at the Jackson School of Global Affairs at the Whitney and Betty MacMillan Center for International and Area Studies.

 Sulakshana Nandi is a public health researcher with Public Health Resource Network, Chhattisgarh, India.
 She is the national joint convener of Jan Swasthya Abhiyan (PHM India) and co-chair of PHM’s global steering council.